 - Explore and photograph rare wildlife of the mountains in their snowy realm

-- Possibly see and photograph one of India’s rarest cat – the Snow Leopard – and much more
+- Possibly see and photograph one of the world’s most elusive cats – the endangered Snow Leopard

 - Sessions and discussions on wildlife photography and wildlife in the high mountains